ankrisac/pyPac/README.md

-# PyRAE - Python Retro Arcade Emulator

-Arcade-Like Emulator
-Created in Processing.py

-# Games
+# PyPac
-PacMan
+Pacman clone made in python with processing.py library